pmem/pmdk-tests/README.md

 * `<target>` - specified group of tests to build, e.g. `PMEMPOOLS`

 ### Running Tests ###
 Before executing tests, valid configuration `config.xml` file needs to be placed in the same directory as the test binary.
 Template `config.xml.example` is located in `etc/config` directory.
+For more information see dedicated [README](etc/config/README.md) file.
 After this setup, tests can be run simply by executing the binary:

 ```
 	$ cd build